-If you think you are not liable for these additional charges, attach a statement to your return explaining the delay in filing or payment (section 1085).
+If you think you are not liable for these additional charges, attach a statement to your return explaining the delay in filing, payment, or both (section 1085).

 Note: If you wish, we will compute the interest and penalty for you.
 Call the Business Tax Information Center at 1 800 972-1233.